tytydraco/yessleep/out/There_is_a_prison_for_monsters_I_was_kept_there_for_experiments.md

 An electrical shocking sound came from the secondary chamber and a nerve-melting, high-pitched scream filled the room.
 Then the hammering started.
 It sounded as if someone had shocked the Tasmanian devil with a cattle prod.
 It picked up speed like a tornado made of rocks and metal, bouncing off the walls, and threatening to tear the whole facility down.
 Then the door opened.

 Black fur and sharp angles burst into the room.
 Whatever it was had so much speed that I couldn't get a good look at it.
-It jumped off the floor and hit the wall with heavy feet, as it churned its legs like a spider on steroids.
+It jumped off the floor and hit the wall with heavy feet, churning its legs like a spider on steroids.
 Around and around it went, threatening to take my head off with what looked like antlers, all the while screaming bloody murder.

-It turned its demonic head in my direction and was on me in a flash.
+It turned its demonic head in my direction and was on me in a split second.
 It knocked me on my back and pinned me with its antlers.

 I was face to face with pure evil.
 Mere inches away from a wendigo.